shishiralvas/Bike-Rental-App/README.md

 # Bike Rental Mobile App

 ## Overview
-BikeRental is a web application designed to simplify the process of renting bikes.
-Users can browse available bikes, make reservations, and manage their rentals seamlessly.
-This project demonstrates proficiency in web development technologies and provides a convenient solution for bike rentals.
+BikeRental is a mobile application designed to simplify the process of renting bikes.
+Users can browse available bikes, make reservations, and manage their rentals seamlessly through an intuitive interface.
+This project demonstrates proficiency in mobile app development using Android Studio.

 ## Features
 - **Browse Bikes:**  View a list of available bikes with detailed descriptions and rental prices.
 - **Make Reservations:**  Easily reserve bikes for specific dates and times.
 - **User Accounts:**  Sign up, log in, and manage your rentals with a personalized account.
 - **Payment Integration:**  Secure payment options to complete your reservations.
+- **GPS Integration:**  Locate available bikes near your location using GPS.
-- **Responsive Design:** Optimized for both desktop and mobile devices to ensure a smooth user experience.
+- **Responsive Design:**  Optimized for both smartphones and tablets to ensure a smooth user experience.

 ## Technologies Used
-- **Front-End:** HTML, CSS, JavaScript, Bootstrap
-- **Back-End:** Node.js, Express.js
-- **Database:** MongoDB
-- **Authentication:** JWT (JSON Web Tokens)
-- **Payment Gateway:** Stripe API
+- **Languages:**  Java, XML
+- **Framework:**  Android SDK
+- **Tools:**  Android Studio, Git

 ## Usage
 - **Browsing Bikes:** Navigate through the list of available bikes, view details, and choose the one that suits your needs.